 During the 2017 Concrete Decor Show, the resort was buzzing with people talking about the improvements that were transforming the grounds and some of the facilities on the resort.
-From pools and walkways to countertops and floors, projects were conducted by seasoned professionals and completed by novices and decorative concrete veterans alike.
-The results of the workshops, eight in all, were valued at roughly $104,000 in improvements.
+From pools and walkways to countertops and floors, seasoned professionals conducted projects, while novices nd decorative concrete veterans alike helped to complete them.
+The valuation of the the results of the workshops, eight in toal. came in at roughly $104,000 in improvements.

 Kevin Gioe, a general contractor by trade and now a building manager for the Hancock County Public Library in Greenfield, Indiana, was one of the attendees that sampled mostly all the workshops to help him come up with ideas of things like coffee areas and playscapes he could fabricate for his library system.

 At the show in Indianapolis, he says, he went home with a Butterfield mold so he could make tables that look like big stumps.
-This year, he was interested in learning about color and stain and how to apply them effectively.
+This year, he wanted to learn about color and stain and how to apply them effectively.
 Hands down, he says, the statue workshop was his favorite.

 Adorned by Amethysts: Faux Bois Concrete Sculpture